hannahilea/hannahilea.github.io/blog/birdnet-setup/src.md

     2. Click **`Disable`** in **`Streamlit Statistics`**.

-        This service the Species Stats tab, which is unusably slow on the Raspberry Pi Zero.
+        This service powers the Species Stats tab, which involves making some additionally summary and analysis plots, but is unusably slow on the Raspberry Pi Zero.
 Might as well turn it off, since we can't use it!

     For both these services, be sure to select `Disable` instead of `Stop`; the former will persist after reboot, the latter will only halt the service until reboot.